-People are also holding onto their smartphones for longer too, which causes the number of active devices running older versions of Android to stay high, something we can see reflected in the graph by the slower drop-off rate for each successive Android OS version.
-Another contributing factor could be more new devices launching without the latest version of Android out of the box, attributable to the rise of lower cost Chinese devices and increased market growth in developing countries.
+We know that people are also holding onto their phones for longer periods of time, which means the number of active devices running older versions of Android stays high.
+Further, there are still Android devices launching without the latest version of Android out of the box, attributable to the rise of lower-cost Chinese devices and increased market growth in developing countries.

-The increased rate of release for major Android versions is probably the major reason for the shape of the graph above, however.
-A quick history lesson should suffice to illustrate the point: Jelly Bean was out for almost 16 months before KitKat arrived.
-KitKat stuck around for just over a year followed by Lollipop which just scraped past 11 months before Marshmallow hit the scene.
-Then Marshmallow itself was only out for ten and a half months before Nougat appeared in mid-August.
+However, the increased rate of release for major Android versions may be one of the big reasons for the shape of the graph above.
+Jelly Bean was out for about 16 months before KitKat arrived.
+KitKat stuck around for slightly over a year followed by Lollipop which just scraped past 11 months before Marshmallow hit the scene.
+Then Marshmallow itself was only out for ten and a half months before Nougat showed up in mid-August.
 Shorter OS version shelf lives equal lower market penetration.